 - The DVD of Yellow Submarine has a blatant subtitling error in the "Sea of Science" segment; the chorus is subtitled "It's only a normal song".
 Whoever did the subtitles, the significance of the accompanying track being called "Only a Northern Song" evidently escaped them.
 (This problem is bypassed on the Blu-Ray, by the songs not being subtitled.)

-- At the end of Despicable Me 2, the minions cover "I Swear" by John Michael Montgomery, All-4-One and many others.
+- At the end of Despicable Me 2, the minions cover "I Swear" (specifically, the version by All-4-One; the minions that sing it are dressed up like them).
 Being the minions, they mondegreen the entire song; most noticeably, they sing the line "And I swear" as "Underwear".

 Films — Live-Action